Hungary

-Hungary is a high-income economy with universal health care and tuition-free secondary education.
-Hungary has a long history of significant contributions to arts, music, literature, sports, science and technology.
-It is a popular tourist destination in Europe, drawing 24.5 million international visitors in 2019.
-Hungary is a member of numerous international organisations, including the Council of Europe, European Union, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.
+Hungary is a high-income economy with universal health care and tuition-free tertiary education.
+It has a long history of significant contributions to arts, music, literature, sports, and science and technology.
+As a popular tourist destination in Europe, Hungary had 24.5 million international visitors in 2019.
+Hungary is a member of numerous international organizations, including the Council of Europe, EU, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.

 Etymology

 The "H" in the name of Hungary is most likely derived from historical associations with the Huns, who had settled Hungary prior to the Avars.
 The rest of the word comes from the Latinised form of Byzantine Greek Oungroi (Οὔγγροι).
 The Greek name might be borrowed from Old Slavonic ągrinŭ, in turn borrowed from Oghur-Turkic Onogur ('ten [tribes of the] Ogurs').
 Onogur was the collective name for the tribes who later joined the Bulgar tribal confederacy that ruled the eastern parts of Hungary after the Avars.
 Peter B. Golden also considers the suggestion of Árpád Berta that the name derives from Khazar Turkic ongar (oŋ "right", oŋar- "to make something better, to put (it) right", oŋgar- "to make something better, to put (it) right", oŋaru "towards the right") "right wing".
 This points to the idea that the Magyar Union before the Conquest formed the "right wing" (western wing) of the Khazar military forces.

 The Hungarian endonym is Magyarország, composed of magyar ('Hungarian') and ország ('country').
 The name "Magyar", which refers to the people of the country, more accurately reflects the name of the country in some other languages such as Turkish, Persian and other languages as Magyaristan or Land of Magyars or similar.
-The word magyar is taken from the name of the leading tribe name of the seven major semi-nomadic Hungarian tribes.
+The word magyar is taken from the name of the leading tribe of the seven major semi-nomadic Hungarian tribes.